medic/cht-docs/content/en/apps/concepts/navigation.md

 - **InProgress**: Synchronization is currently ongoing.
 - **Success**: The last sync operation was successful.
 - **Required**: There is data pending synchronization.

-#### Data Synchronization Retry Mechanism

-The CHT app has a retry mechanism to handle replication failures, particularly due to forbidden documents and challenging network environments with restricted data access.
-CHT core is configured to attempt replication retry up to a maximum of 3 times for each document.